rcn-ee/tidl-api/docs/source/example.rst

 includes 2 ARM A15 cores running at 1.5GHz, 4 EVE cores at 535MHz, and
 2 DSP cores at 750MHz.

+For each example, we report device processing time, host processing time, and TIDL API overhead.
+Device processing time is measured on the device, from the moment processing starts till the moment processing finishes.
+Host processing time is measured on the host, from the moment ``ProcessFrameStartAsync()`` is called till ``ProcessFrameWait()`` returns in user application.
+It includes the TIDL API overhead, the OpenCL runtime overhead, and the time to copy user input data into padded TIDL internal buffers.

 Imagenet
 --------